Counselor

 Counseling Program

-7th and 8th Graders will be required to take a 9 week Course entitled SEL with the Counselor.
-This year the program the students using curriculum from Mindprint Learning, Pathways to Success, Kansas Department of Education, and other variety of sources
+7th and 8th Graders will have the option to take a 9-week Course entitled SEL with the Counselor.
+This year the program the students will use is from a curriculum from Choose Love for School, Mindprint Learning, Pathways to Success, Kansas Department of Education, and other variety of sources

-This is program promotes Social Emotional Learning through several steps that are teacher led and student led.
+This program promotes social-emotional learning through several steps, which are teacher-led and student-led.
 It includes Character Education, Bullying Prevention, Digital Citizenship, and learning about mental health.

 Are you concerned about your student?
 Please fill out this referral form: